-Most of us assume our eyes are “fine” until something feels obviously wrong.
-But many eye diseases develop quietly, and by the time symptoms are unmistakable, treatment can be more complicated.
-That’s why a comprehensive eye exam matters even when you think your vision hasn’t changed much.
+Your eyes can seem perfectly normal even as a problem is already developing.
+Many eye diseases develop quietly, and by the time symptoms become noticeable, treatment can be more complicated or costly.
+That’s why a comprehensive eye exam is worth scheduling even when your vision seems fine.

 Tiny changes can be easy to ignore because they don’t always stop you from driving, working, or scrolling.
 Still, they can signal problems like cataracts, glaucoma, macular degeneration, or diabetic eye disease.